Clinical Research Nurses

 Connecting Clinical Research Nurses

-Keep in touch with the whole nursing community on Twitter using our hashtag #CRNurse.
-It’s a great way to share ideas, expertise and link with professionals and patients.
+- Follow us on Twitter: Keep in touch with the nursing community using our hashtag #CRNurse.

 Celebrating Clinical Research Nurses